RezaYM/rezaym.github.io/_pages/cnvxopt.md

   * The relative boundary is defined w.r.t. the affine hull.
 The relative boundary of a flat disk is the edge of the disk.

 ## Convex Sets and examples
+* *Convex Set*: A set is convex if the segment of the line between any two points of the set lies inside the set.